 100% of a Department’s budget must be spent by the 31st of October.
 Unspent funds will no longer be encumbered for the department in question.

 Individual allotment allocation letters for New Faculty will be sent via email upon the recipient's on-boarding with the university.

-This policy, approved by the Library Committee, exists as a fair and equitable distribution of funds.
+The formula for the distribution of the library's collection development funds, approved by the Library Committee, exists to provide a fair and equitable disbursement of funds.

 Presently the allocation formula is the function of five factors† that once combined create the total percentage of the collection development funds awarded to a department.

 A) Average cost of a book in the particular discipline*